peterhellberg/llm/README.md

 > [!Important]
 > It is quite heavily based on the more ambitious [LangChainGo](https://github.com/tmc/langchaingo), for now you should likely use that instead.

+My main objective with this module is to have declarations of some core interfaces (Such as `llm.Provider` and `llm.Chain`) and other types that I can use as building blocks for LLM based Go applications.
+I do **not** intend for this module to contain many _(or even any)_ implementations of these interfaces.

 ## Examples

 See [./examples](./examples) for example usage.